jackyzha0/jackyzha0.github.io/content/thoughts/idea list.md

 	- distributed state
 - tools for thought applied to IDEs?
 	- IDEs as graph editors?
--   LRU blockchain
-	-   RBAC blockchain???
-	-   groups of roles
-	-   mutability in a window
-	-   permanence outside of it
-	-   edit only the last message you send
 -  website inspo
-	- hand-drawn vibe
-	- have a featured/favourites section to help people find stuff
-	- no more ascii art perhaps
-	- really like the aesthetics in https://www.themarginalian.org/2022/05/28/arthur-zajonc-catching-the-light/?curius=1294
 	- fun interactions
 		- https://victoiredouy.com/about
 		- http://www.narrowdesign.com/